adityakamath/adityakamath.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: Robotics, embedded projects from 2010 - present
+subtitle: Things I've been working on
 ---

-I started my engineering journey in high-school when I learnt to make a hovercraft in an after-school program.
+I started my robotics journey in high-school when I learnt to make a hovercraft in an after-school program.
 Soon after, I decided to study engineering in college.
-Since then, I've worked on multiple projects for universities (both MIT Manipal and TU Eindhoven), for industry clients (in the Netherlands) and also for myself as side projects.
-Here are some of my major projects, listed from last to first.
+Since then, I've worked on multiple projects at universities (MIT Manipal and TU Eindhoven), for industry clients (in the Netherlands) and also for myself as side projects.
+Here are some of my favourite projects, listed from last to first.

 ### AKROS Platform - Jetracer2, Jetbot2
 #### 2020 | Personal Project in Lockdown